The history of the first escalator in Toronto

-The first escalator in Toronto (and Canada), a wooden "traveling stair," was installed at the T. Eaton Co. store on Queen Street West 99 years ago next month.
+The first escalator in Toronto (and Canada), a wooden "traveling stair," was installed at the T. Eaton Co. store on Queen Street West 106 years ago.
 It was the first time shoppers could be automatically ferried between floors without having to ride an elevator.

-According to information cited by the Guinness Book of Records, the Reno escalator was to be ridden like a bicycle by men and side-saddle by women, though in the photo above, taken of a later machine at Coney Island, it seems riders just chose the position they felt most comfortable with.
+According to information cited by the Guinness Book of Records, the Reno escalator was to be ridden like a bicycle by men and side-saddle by women, though it seems riders just chose the position they felt most comfortable with.

 Ames never built his invention - the engine necessary to power the belt had yet to be invented - and he disappeared from records shortly after filing his application with the patent office.